 Donna Miesbach, a certified meditation instructor, talks about primordial sound meditation and her quest to her goal of reconnecting with her inner soul.
 Learn how to approach things at a more peaceful level with this method of meditation and everything you need to know about primordial sound meditation.
 Check out this very informative video by Donna through this link.

 Also known as zazen, zen is a popular philosophy of Buddhism.
 It means “seated meditation” that has been practiced by great philosophers like Dalai Lama and Richard Gere.
 Interaction with the teacher is vital for zen.
-It also involves observing of the breathing and the mind, and sometimes with chanting.
+It also involves observing the breathing and the mind, and sometimes with chanting.
 It consists of thorough meditation practice, insights, and expression of these insights to daily life.
-Zen emphasizes on its doctrine and sutras, which are acquired through interaction with the teacher.
+Zen emphasizes its doctrine and sutras, which are acquired through interaction with the teacher.

 You can begin practicing the base of Zen with these easy steps.
 However, learning the actual zen practice involves training with an accredited teacher of Buddhism.
 You can check this site to be a student.